 - Line of Credit is a financial resource designed for retirees.
 It is provided to pay for care while in expectation of the Veteran Aid and Attendance benefits or prior to the intervention of long-term care insurance firms (It is important that a source of funding is anticipated in the near future before applying for this option).

 - Social Security Benefits can be used in addition with other options by the elderly to access funds.
-It should not be viewed as a bailout to pay for home care services because the fund provided will not suffice, the average check is $1,230 for retiree and $2,045 for a couple.
+It should not be viewed as a bailout to pay for home care services because the fund provided will not suffice.

 Image Source: pedrosimoes7